sype/sre-agent/terraform/README.md

 > [!WARNING]
 > This Terraform configuration is not production-ready.
 It provides the bare minimum infrastructure required to deploy the SRE Agent as a proof of concept.
 For production deployments, additional security considerations, high availability configurations, and proper secrets management should be implemented.

+> [!NOTE]
+> This configuration assumes that the target EKS cluster is already created, and is in the same AWS account as the SRE Agent.

 This directory contains Terraform configuration to deploy the infrastructure for the SRE agent to AWS.

 ## Infrastructure Components